 With some effort and research, you can make much nicer, more functional equipment yourself.
 That also gives you a more intimate, personal connection with it.
 Craftwork is, furthermore, an improvisational dance with the complexity and uniqueness of your materials.
 It requires careful perception and skillful action.
 This is the real essence of Tantra.

 Making a kangling is a pretty easy craft project.
 It does not require any specialized techniques.
 It takes about ten hours of work, although that will have to be spread over several days as you wait for various liquids to dry.
 (It took me far more than ten hours, mostly due to the trouble I had finding a suitable skin.
 I hope my bunny recommendation will save you from that.)

 I am far from expert, either on kanglings or on craftwork.
 I would greatly welcome corrections, information, and suggestions from anyone else who has relevant experience or knowledge.
 Please leave a comment below!

 My thanks first to Ngak’chang Rinpoche, for theoretical and practical advice on making kanglings, and on so many other topics.
 Also, for a ghastly pun, which I have shamelessly recycled.

 To Rin’dzin Pamo, for contributing two months of her wisdom-essence to this project; and so much else.

-To many of my vajra siblings, who provided advice, assistance, and materials, before and during the project.
+To many from the Aro sangha, who provided advice, assistance, and materials, before and during the project.
 Among them, gÇèrdröl Wangmo, Chris Pennock, Dorje Khandro, Francesco Trudel, Ögyen Dorje, Pema Zangmo, Rig’dzin Dorje, Shardröl Du-nyam Wangmo, and probably others I apologize for forgetting.